Sickness absence policy and procedures

 Your manager will document all actions in this procedure.
 They will include reasons for taking or not taking action, such as:

-- signposting an employee to the employee support and counselling service
+• signposting an employee to the counselling and wellbeing hub

 Stage 1